16 Accessing Ancient Metagenomic Data

 First we should mv our files from the directory that your web browser downloaded the files into into somewhere safer.

-To start, we make sure we’re still in the chapter’s data directory, and move move the files into it.
+To start, we make sure we’re still in the chapter’s data directory (/<path>/<to>/accessing-ancient-metagenomic-data/), and move move the files into it.

 Warning

-The default download directory normally something like ~/Downloads/), however may vary on your machine!
+The default download directory on most Unix desktops is normally something like ~/Downloads/, however may vary on your machine!

 Then we can look inside the chapter’s directory.
-We should see the following five files
+We should see at least the following four files.

 ls